erbkaiser/FrozenCookies/README.md

 For optimal use, also turn off any mine and factory building caps in Frozen Cookies settings before enabling the combo.

-Note: while the combo is active, it will let any wrath cookies expire.
-This is by design, as they are incredibly likely to be clots.

 \*https://pastebin.com/raw/bMHEJ3R9

 ## Auto Sweet